 Hunting also does not permanently reduce bear populations.
 Numbers actually rebound with the increased availability of food.

-If you do encounter a bear, remain calm and remember that the bear is likely more scared of you than you are of him.
+If you do encounter a bear, remain calm and remember that the bear is likely more scared of you than you are of them.
 Attacks by black bears on people are very rare and most black bears can be easily scared away with the following approach:

 - Make yourself look as big as possible by spreading your arms or, better yet, a coat.